 Crunches may be a dated exercise of our dad’s track team, but core exercises will improve your form and endurance while keeping fatigue at bay.
 The modified bicycle is a dynamic way to strengthen the core.
 Lying on your back, lift one leg and bend the knee at a 90 degree angle so that your thigh is perpendicular to the floor and your shin is parallel to the floor.
 Bring the other leg a couple inches off the ground and hold for five seconds.
 Switch.
 Keep your lower back and hips pressed against the ground the entire time.

 Begin to build heat and warm-up the locked knees.
 Stand with feet shoulder width apart and a micro-bend at the knees.
 Lower your glutes and dip your knees further, but not fully to a 90 degree angle, and quickly jump as high as possible.
 Land with knees bent and immediately spring again.
 Complete ten consecutive jumps.
 Rest for 30 seconds and repeat another two sets.

 5. Dynamic Warm-Up

 Now that you are feeling the heat it’s time to elevate the heart rate even higher.
 Maintaining a good posture with a long spine and shoulders pulling back and down, begin a forward march.
 Lift one knee at a time with the toes of the lifted foot pulled up toward your shin.
 With each step, hit the ground directly beneath you on your mid-foot.
 Pull your elbows back and hold them at 90 degrees throughout the entire march.

-Now that you are warm and ready, enjoy your run – one of favorite things to do in the Hill Country!
+Now that you are warm and ready, enjoy your run!